Please visit our website feedback page to let us know what you think about what you saw here.

 About MeHello!

 I'm Michelle.
 I am very excited to try my hand at blogging and sharing my thoughts and reflections in the field of art education.
 I was born and raised in a Mid-western suburb of St. Louis.
 After discovering my passion for art and a desire to teach, I went to the University of Missouri – Columbia for my undergraduate degree in Art Education.
 I focused on learning as many art processes as possible with an emphasis in Ceramics and Printmaking.
 I earned my Master’s degree in Learning, Teaching, and Curriculum with an emphasis in Art from the University of Missouri and hope to continue soon on my Ph.D.
 In the meantime, I continue to learn by keeping up on reading, collaborating with my colleagues, and taking an active role in my professional organizations like NAEA.
-I have been an artist/educator for more than seventeen years.
-Currently I am a district Fine Arts Curriculum Content Leader for grades K-12.
-I work with music, theatre, and visual art teachers facilitating curriculum composition, assessment writing, and professional development.
+I have been an artist/educator for more than twenty years.
+Currently I am a high school visual arts teacher, teaching our Intro to Art, Ceramics and Sculpture courses and serving as the district Fine Arts Lead Teacher.
+For eight years prior, I served full time as the district Curriculum Content Leader for grades K-12.
+While teaching, I work with music, theatre, and visual art teachers facilitating curriculum composition, assessment writing, and professional development.
 I have been working in curriculum for ten+ years, fostering and feeding my insane fascination for the what and how we teach art.
 Incidentally, I work as a coach and a support system for my teachers in their daily work.
 I am also a National Board Certified Teacher, which was one of the best personal professional development journeys I've taken.
+Renewal during the pandemic added an additional layer to the process that truly had me reflecting on the decisions we make and thinking about why we do what we do in education.
 Before stumbling into the supervision/administration side of education, I was both a middle school and high school art teacher, where I loved creating with my students.
 Each age group brought about unique challenges and celebrations.
 Most recently, I have started teaching our Summer School Summer Art Academy where I am lucky to work with middle school and elementary age students who are enthusiastic about exploring their creative potential. |

 |